 Taxi

-When taxis are available for hire, this is indicated by a “Libre” sign in the front windshield and a green light on the roof.
+When taxis are available for hire, this is indicated by a “Libre” sign on the front windshield and a green light on the roof.

 Radio-Taxi Independiente